Allowable KG & Stability Macros Allowable KG & Stability Macros

 By default, righting arms are computed about the equilibrium position which is computed before starting.
 If the -NO_EQUI option is used, the basic position is used.
 Notice that the GM may not be defined when using this option.

-The results of this macro are plots of the righting arm, heeling arm, area ratio curves, and two reports.
+The results of this command are plots of the righting arm, heeling arm, area ratio curves, and two reports.
 The first report is the standard stability report.
 The second presents: the condition, the allowables, and the results for each stability criterion along with a statement of "PASS" or "FAIL".

 We compute the maximum allowable KG for a set of drafts, intact wind speed, and a damage wind speed with the command: